 During 2018 I assisted Dr Anne Holloway (now the Manager of Special Collections, Matheson Library, Monash University) with transcribing and compiling metadata for the Bischoff Manuscript Fragments Collection.
 What I have so far contributed is available online as part of Monash Collections Online.

-I completed a Blog Interview for Royal Studies Journal after my article was published.
-It was posted on 25 March 2019 and is available at https://royalstudiesjournal.wordpress.com/2019/03/25/interview-with-kyly-walker/.
+I completed a Blog Interview for Royal Studies Journal after my article was published, which was posted on 25 March 2019.